asptools/maintenance-scheduling/RuleML2022/README.md

 In the 1- to 2-fold coverage increments of Mixed encoding, the condition `not ocov(C,T)` has been dropped as redundant.
 There is the constraint that blocks increments from 2- to 3-fold coverage.

-Furhermore, the new encoding (Mixed Encoding) in this table differs from service-cov-mixed-v1.lp slightly.
+Furthermore, the new encoding (Mixed Encoding) in this table differs from service-cov-mixed-v1.lp slightly.
 The changed new encoding is stored as the file service-cov-mixed-v2.lp.
-None of the encodings has been included to the tests of the paper and the changed encoding service-cov-mixed-v2.lp has not been included to the tests of the follow-up paper in PADL2023.
+None of the encodings has been included in the tests of the paper and the changed encoding service-cov-mixed-v2.lp has not been included in the tests of the follow-up paper in PADL2023.
 The changed encoding is likely to be an improvement.